 The MIP Performance Incentive award is designed to align pay with annual company performance.
 Based on the formula approved by the Compensation Committee for 2017, the maximum executive officer MIP awards are based on a pool of 0.5% of adjusted net income in total.
-The CEO's maximum is other NEOs' base salaries.
-While company performance is the most important factor, scope of responsibility, leadership, market data and internal compensation comparisons are all considered.
-No single factor is weighted more heavily than another.
-The April 2017 salary increases for Named Executive Officers were generally aligned with the salary increase budget for other salaried employees.

-20% of the pool, and each other NEO's maximum is 7.25% of the pool.
+The CEO's maximum is 20% of the pool, and each other NEO's maximum is 7.25% of the pool.
 The same performance measure and maximum allocations were approved by the Compensation Committee for 2018.
 In addition, the maximum MIP award for any individual is capped at \$5 million, regardless of the size of the pool.